-(By the way, if you think you can 'out-Beatle' Greg Milo, send us a freshly written and recorded track using the 'Upload Audio' link at the top of the page.
+(By the way, if you think you can 'out-Beatle' Greg Milo, send us a freshly written and recorded track.
 You could be appearing here soon...)

 I decided to go back to school when I was laid off the day before my wedding in 1998.
 I took a graphic design course and purchased a Mac from my teacher.

 Shortly after I got the Internet and was going through the included bookmarks in Netscape.
 I clicked on a link that said MOTU.
 Cool!!!
 You can record music on your computer.
 There was an audio sample of an acoustic guitar - my favorite instrument.
 I was hooked.